A more efficient way of finding Hamiltonian cycle: Introduction

 \section{Introduction}

-Algorithm tests if a Hamiltonian cycle exists in directed graphs, if it is exists algorithm can show found Hamiltonian cycle.
+Algorithm tests if a Hamiltonian cycle exists in directed and undirected graphs, if it exists - algorithm can often show found Hamiltonian cycle.
 If you want to test an undirected graph, such a graph should be converted to the form of directed graph.
+Algorithm's goal is to solve NP-complete problems of Directed Hamiltonian cycle and Undirected Hamiltonian cycle in polynomial time.
 Previously known algorithm solving Hamiltonian cycle problem - brute-force search can't handle relatively small graphs.
 Algorithm presented here is referred to simply as "algorithm" in this paper.\\\\ \textbf{Why algorithm is more efficient than brute-force search?}\\\\